-Use the following information to remove and install the processor.
+Use the following procedures to remove and install a processor.

-Attention: Before reusing a processor or heat sink, make sure you use Lenovo proven alcohol cleaning pad and thermal grease.
+Attention: Before you begin replacing a processor, make sure that you have an alcohol cleaning pad (part number 00MP352) and gray thermal grease.

 Important: The processor in your server can throttle in response to thermal conditions, temporarily lowering its speed to reduce heat output.
 In instances where a few processor cores are throttled for an extremely short time period (100 ms or less), the only indication might be an entry in the operating system event log with no corresponding entry in the system XCC event log.
 If this situation occurs, the event can be ignored and processor replacement is not required.